 Gala-style auction event

-There are a few key elements to a successful hybrid fundraising auction with mobile bidding software:
+There are a few key elements to a successful hybrid fundraising auction:

-- Early registration.
-To get people registered for your auction, marketing and digital promotion is key.
-Your mobile bidding site will be the one-stop-shop for all things mobile bidding, so it’s best to get as many supporters in there and bidding as soon as you can!
+- Early registration: To get people registered for your auction, marketing, and digital promotion is key.
+Your mobile bidding site will be the one-stop shop for all things mobile bidding, so it’s best to get as many supporters in and bidding as soon as you can!

-Auctions in a hybrid-style event can be extremely effective ways to raise money while engaging your donors with an exciting experience (and amazing items).
+Hybrid auctions can be extremely effective for raising money while engaging your donors with an exciting experience (and amazing items).
 Take advantage of their fundraising power!

 Small group watch parties

 Turn table sponsors into small group watch parties!
-Virtual Tables of 8 or 10 can gather in a table sponsor’s home and view the live stream event together.
-Here are 3 tips for awesome and engaging watch parties:
+Virtual tables of 8 or 10 can gather in a table sponsor’s home and view the livestream event together.
+Here are 3 tips for engaging watch parties:

-- Pre-Event Contests: You can gamify your watch parties by organizing a competition!
-Announce that the table with the most silent auction bids placed before the event wins a prize to be enjoyed during the live stream event.
-Wine, dinner, and/or a shout-out during the event with video/pictures shared to the in-person event are just some options to choose from.
+- Pre-event contests: You can gamify your watch parties by organizing a competition.
+Announce that the table with the most silent auction bids placed before the event will win a prize to be enjoyed during the livestream event.
+Wine, dinner, and/or a shout-out during the event with video/pictures shared to the in-person event are a few options to choose from.
 Make it unique to your mission!

-- In-Event Gamification: Try gamification during the event, as well.
+- In-event gamification: Take the excitement up a notch as your event unfolds.
 Create a competition between each “table” (small group party) and offer a prize to the winning group.
 You could build your competition around the number of social media shares, a number of bids, or any other engagement metrics you’re looking to boost.

 Having small groups gather together for your mission will create a community unique to your event and more memorable experiences for attendees.
 It’s an easy way to drive engagement and boost your hybrid event’s results.